Approximation Schemes for Capacitated Clustering in Doubling Metrics: A PTAS for Capacitated -Median in -- Proof of Theorem

-For $k$-median inputs in $\R^2$, we can improve the running time of the algorithm described in Section~\ref{sec:qptas} in two ways: \begin{enumerate} \item we can ensure that the size of the net in each box is $\rho^{-1} =f(\eps) \log n$ for some computable function $f$. \item we show how to make small size summaries in our dynamic program to obtain a running time of $2^{\rho^{-1}} \text{poly}(n)$. \end{enumerate}
+Our algorithm differs from the the algorithm described in Section~\ref{sec:qptas} in two ways: \begin{enumerate} \item the size of the net in each box is $\rho^{-1} =f(\eps) \log n$ for some computable function $f$. \item the table entries of the dynamic program are smaller: the number $n_p \in [n]$ that is kept for each portal $p$ is a power of $(1+\eps)$. \end{enumerate}

-In the case of the plane, we apply the randomized quad-tree dissection of Arora.
+In the case of the plane, the algorithm uses the randomized quad-tree dissection of Arora.
 This also satisfies the properties 1-4 described in Section~\ref{sec:badly}.
 Any box of the dissection of level $i$ is a $2^{i+1} \times 2^{i+1}$ square.
-We condition on the event that the instance $\calI_{\calD}$ is good which by Lemma~\ref{lem:valid} happens with probability at least $1-\eps$.
+We condition on the event that the instance $\calI_{\calD,L}$ is good which by Lemma~\ref{lem:valid} happens with probability at least $1-\eps$.

 Reducing the size of the net simply follows the standard analysis of Arora et al.~\cite{ARR98}.
 We only place portals on the boundaries of boxes and consider solutions that are such that each path connecting a client $c$ to the facility $f$ that serves it in $\opt$ is forced to make a detour for each boundary of a box $B$ it crosses.
-The length of each such detour is then $\rho \partial B$, where $\partial B$ denotes the perimeter of box $B$.
+When using a portal set of size $\rho$, the length of each such detour is then $\rho \partial B$, where $\partial B$ denotes the perimeter of box $B$ and so less than twice is diameter.